I. Formal Relationship Between the University and Students

 22. Declaring a Major

-All undergraduate students, other than students enrolled in programs leading to the degrees of BASc, BEd, BFA, BSW or General/Integrated degrees (for whim Majors do not apply), are required to declare a Major before the end of the semester in which they will complete 30 credit hours (See Academic Regulation 3).
+All undergraduate students, other than students enrolled in programs leading to the degrees of BASc, BEd, BFA, BSW or General/Integrated degrees (for which Majors do not apply), are required to declare a Major before the end of the semester in which they will complete 30 credit hours (See Academic Regulation 3).
 Majors do not apply in the degree of BScN.
 Students intending to pursue a General or Integrated degree program must declare this intent before the end of the semester in which they will complete 30 credit hours.
 A student who transfers into the University must declare a Major at the time of application unless the transfer is to any of the degree programs indicated above.
-Declaration forms are available from the Student Recruitment and Advising Centre.
+Declaration forms are available from the Office of the Registrar.

 23. Double Majors